apache/kudu/faq.md

 #### Is there any limitation to the size of data that can be added to a column?

-There is no hard limit imposed by Kudu, but large values (10s of KB and above) are likely to perform poorly and may cause stability issues in the current beta release.
+There is no hard limit imposed by Kudu, but large values (10s of KB and above) are likely to perform poorly and may cause stability issues in current releases.

 #### Does Kudu support dynamic partitioning?